@some_function (1)

 |

-Extracts a substring from a string.
-The starting position begins at |
+Returns a substring from the string.
+The start position is |

 @trim |